keenlabs/KeenClient-Scala/README.md

 ### Scoped Keys

+Instances of `Client with Master` have a `createScopedKey` method for creating [scoped keys](https://keen.io/docs/security/#scoped-key), which is a thin wrapper around the encrypt method in `io.keen.client.scala.util.ScopedKeys`.
-`io.keen.client.scala.util.ScopedKeys` has a `encrypt` and `decrypt` method for handling [Scoped Keys](https://keen.io/docs/security/#scoped-key).
-If you have trouble with Java Exceptions see [this StackOverflow answer](http://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters).
+If you have trouble with Java Exceptions see
+[this StackOverflow answer](http://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters).

 ### JSON